ryanvilbrandt/commission_tracker/src/host_help.md

 After an Artist finishes a commission, they will upload the image file to the commission, and mark the commission as Finished.
 You can see these commissions in the **Finished commissions** queue, and in the details you can download the file that was uploaded to that commission.

 When emailing the commissions out to the commissioners at the end of the stream, you will need to check the Ko-fi link for that commission for the preferred contact email the commissioner provided when filling out the commission form.
 If the commissioner did not provide a preferred contact email, get in touch with God, and he will provide you with the user's Ko-fi email.

+### Removed Commissions

+All commissions that have been 🛑 Removed will go here.
+After they've been removed, the price of the commissions will need to be refunded to the original commissioner via the Ko-fi website. **DO NOT** click the 💸 Refunded button until the commission has been refunded through Ko-fi.

 ### Opening/Closing Commissions Queues